genes-and-health/TRE-documentation/docs/docs/introduction/intro_to_docs.md

 This is a living document and will be updated as new features are added to the platform or as the platform evolves.

-Finally this documentation is open source and can be found on [GitHub](https:://github.com/genes-and-health/new-docs).
+Finally this, documentation is open source and can be found on [GitHub](https:://github.com/genes-and-health/new-docs).
 If you find any issues with the documentation, or would like to contribute to it, please feel free to raise an issue or submit a pull request on GitHub.
 We welcome all contributions to the documentation.